zenkbaries/FrontdoorGoogleBootstrap/README.md

 # Sample Google Omniauth app

-The Ruby on Rails app was developed to demonstrate to use of Omniauth and Google API.
+The Ruby on Rails app was developed to demonstrate the use of Omniauth and Google API.